Canon 40D versus Canon 70D

 The physical size and weight of the Canon 40D and the Canon 70D are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 40D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is somewhat smaller (8 percent) than the Canon 40D.
-Moreover, the 70D is slightly lighter (8 percent) than the 40D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (8 percent) than the Canon 40D.
+Moreover, the 70D is markedly lighter (8 percent) than the 40D.
 It is noteworthy in this context that the 70D is splash and dust-proof, while the 40D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.